zinrai/deck8sops-dev/README.md

 ### Creating a configuration file

 See `examples` directory for sample configurations.
-You can define both Helm and kubectl operations.
+You can define Helm, kubectl, and Kustomize operations.

 ### Installing operations